CN-UPB/Pishahang/osm/documentation/README.md

 Descriptors can be created using an official one as a base.
 For each Network Service Descriptor (NSD) there needs one VNFD for each VNFD references in the NSD.
-That means you need at least VNFD for each NSD.
+That means you need at least one VNFD for each NSD.
 Descriptors need to be uploaded to OSM before they can be deployed.
 Descriptors are uploaded as zip-compressed tarball packages(_.tar.gz_).
 To create both descriptors it is easiest to modify the [**official example**](https://osm-download.etsi.org/ftp/osm-3.0-three/examples/cirros_2vnf_ns/).